-10 Best Image Optimization Plugins to Speed Up Your WordPress Site
+10 Best Image Optimization Plugins for Speeding Up WordPress

 In our article Why Trying to Get 95+ on Google PageSpeed Insights for Your WordPress Site Will Drive You Mad!
 I looked at measures for improving page speed.
 One of these measures was optimizing images.